wamp-proto/wamp-proto/rfc/text/basic/bp_05_publish_subscribe.md

 where

 * `PUBLISH.Request` is the ID from the original publication request.
-* `Publication` is a ID chosen by the Broker for the publication.
+* `Publication` is an ID chosen by the Broker for the publication.

 *Example*